What is domestic slavery?

-Some domestic workers are migrant workers from other countries or regions, mainly from rural areas to the city.
-For many, domestic work is one of the very few options available to enable them to provide for themselves and their families.
+Some domestic workers migrate from other countries or regions, mainly from rural areas to the city.
+For many migrants, domestic work is one of the very few options available to enable them to provide for themselves and their families.

 Anti-Slavery International was one of the first organisations to highlight the issue of domestic slavery, particularly for child domestic workers and migrant women.

-In 2011 our Home Alone campaign played a big part in persuading the International Labour Organization to adopt a Convention on Decent Work for Domestic Workers, which secures the rights of millions of domestic workers across the globe.
+In 2011 our Home Alone campaign played a big part in persuading the ILO to adopt the Convention on Decent Work for Domestic Workers, which secures the rights of millions of domestic workers across the globe.